shuiiiiyu/PsyhookBench/README.md

 │   │   └── metadata.json
 │   └── ...
 └── labeled_title_zeroshot.csv  # Mapping of post_id to 1-8 hook scores

-To respect your time and ensure data transparency, we provide an interactive web portal.
-You can browse representative samples without downloading the full dataset.

 * **Live Portal:** [http://124.221.85.147:5001](http://124.221.85.147:5001)
 * **Features:** * Browse real-world social media captures.